 WASDE: Coarse Grain Outlook

-This month’s 2024/25 U.S. corn supply and use outlook is unchanged from last month.
-The projected season-average farm price is raised 10 cents to $4.35 per bushel.
+This month’s 2024/25 U.S. corn outlook is unchanged relative to last month.
+The season-average corn price received by producers is unchanged at $4.35 per bushel.